2019 WBSC Premier12

 The 2019 WBSC Premier12 was an international baseball championship featuring the 12 highest-ranked national teams in the world, held by the World Baseball Softball Confederation (WBSC).
 It was the second WBSC Premier12 event.
 The championship was held from November 2 to 17, 2019, in Mexico, South Korea, Taiwan, and Japan.

 The tournament served as a qualifier for baseball at the 2020 Summer Olympics.
 Two quota spots were allocated, with Team Mexico as the top finisher from the Americas earning one spot, and Team South Korea as the top-finishing team from the Asia/Oceania region (excluding Team Japan, which already qualified as host) earning the other.

 Japan defeated South Korea in the championship game, and the bronze medal game was won by Mexico over Team USA.

 Teams

-The 12 highest-ranked national teams qualified to participate in the 2019 WBSC Premier 12, based on the then-most-recent WBSC World Rankings, which were as of December 17, 2018.
+The 12 highest-ranked national teams qualified to participate in the 2019 WBSC Premier12, based on the then-most-recent WBSC World Rankings, which were as of December 17, 2018.